mei28/luminate.nvim/README.md

 # luminate.nvim

-🌟 Highlight yanked text in Neovim with a splash of color.
+🌟 Highlight yanked and pasted text in Neovim with a splash of color.

 <!-- ![demo image here](path_to_demo_image.gif)  <!-- If you have a demo GIF -->